0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ### Server-Side Prototype Pollution Scanner

+To use this extension simply right-click on a request, go to the extensions menu then server side prototype pollution and choose one of the scan options:
+- Body scan - Scans JSON bodies with the techniques
+- Body dot scan - Scans JSON bodies using dots, for example __proto__.x
+- Body square scan - Scans JSON bodies using square bracket syntax such as __proto__[x]
+- Param scan - Scan JSON inside query parameters and others.
+Note there has to be existing JSON in the base request.
+- Param dot scan - Scans for JSON inside query parameters using the dot syntax.
+- Param square scan - Scans for JSON inside query parameters using square bracket syntax.
+- Add js property scan - Used to find leaking JavaScript code by adding query parameters such as constructor.
+- JS property param scan - Used to find leaking JavaScript code by manipulating parameters with names like constructor.
+- Async body scan - Attempts to find prototype pollution asynchronously using the --inspect flag.
+- Async param scan - Attempts to find prototype pollution asynchronously using the --inspect flag inside query parameters and others.
+- Full scan - Tries to find prototype pollution using all the methods.

+Multiple techniques are used to detect prototype pollution and are described in the PortSwigger blog post.
+- JSON spaces
+- Async
+- Status
+- Options
+- Blitz
+- Exposed headers
+- Reflection
+- Non reflected property

 ### *Collaborator Everywhere

 Augments your in-scope proxy traffic by injecting non-invasive headers designed to reveal backend systems by causing pingbacks to Burp Collaborator.